TheProfitPilgrim/backtest_engine/all_code.md

     run_id : str
         Identifier for this run (typically config.name).
     summary : pd.DataFrame
+        For single mode: one row per run.
-        One row per run, with total returns, CAGR, alpha, etc. portfolio_periods : pd.DataFrame
+        For rolling_cohort mode: one row per cohort. portfolio_periods : pd.DataFrame
-        One row per rebalance period with period-level returns. holdings : pd.DataFrame
+        One row per rebalance period (and per cohort, if rolling). holdings : pd.DataFrame
-        One row per fund per period with weights and period returns. config : Optional[BacktestConfig]
+        One row per fund per period (and per cohort, if rolling). config : Optional[BacktestConfig]
         Optional copy of the BacktestConfig used to run this backtest.
     """